900 Degrees

 "900 Degrees" is a song by German DJ and producer Ian Pooley.
 The song was released as a single from his sixth studio album, Since Then, released in October 2001.
 Upon its release, the song peaked within the top 60 on the UK Singles chart and remained Pooley's highest-peaking UK single for more than a year, until his 2002 single "Piha" peaked higher.
 The song also entered the Billboard Hot Dance Breakouts Maxi-Single Sales chart, becoming his first chart entry there.

 Composition and recording

-"900 Degrees" samples two other songs: "Make That Move," a 1980 soul/funk song recorded by Shalamar; and "I Love You More," a 1981 soul song recorded by Rene and Angela.
+"900 Degrees" samples three songs: "Make That Move," a 1980 soul/funk song recorded by Shalamar, "I Love You More," a 1981 soul song recorded by Rene and Angela, and "Do It To The Music", a 1982 boogie/post-disco song recorded by Raw Silk.
 The song was one of two on Since Then to feature vocals from Rosanna and Zelia.
 The song has a BPM of 126 beats per minute.

 Reception

 Critical

 John Bush, writing for AllMusic, described the song as "familiar-sounding."
 Groove Armada listed the song as one of their favorites in a 2001 issue of Spin magazine.